 'Relative Data, Inc.' was incorporated in 2000.
 Previously it was known as 'Relative Data Products'.
 It is driven by me, David Patte, of Ottawa Canada.

 Our first product was 'MyStars!', written in C, then C++, and released via BBS systems, then via the internet in the 90s.
 It was the first commercial star map product designed for Windows, and has been registered by thousands of users around the world.
-Our last formal release of MyStars! (v2.7) was in 2001, though we are still toying with the thought of releasing a new version.
+Our last formal release of MyStars! (v2.7) was in 2001.

-If you are a member of our previous sites, your old userid and password should still work.
+If you are a member of our site, or a previous client, your old userid and password should still work.
 If you forget your password, go to the home/login page and click on 'request new password' under the login panel, ...
 Read more »

 Relative Data launched its first website in 1996, being an early adopter of website technology.